 Nancy Rosenberg, Voice

-A prolific composer of music for theater, Ms. Rosenberg’s credits include five full length musicals, as well as twelve musical plays for children, including The Sun’s Musicians, a winner of the 1993 Kennedy Center’s New Visions/New Voices awards in children’s theater.
-Several of her musicals for children have been published by Anchorage Press, including The Magic Lake, released in the fall of 2007.
-In addition to her musical work in and around the theater, she has served as composer, sound designer, arranger, and producer on numerous commercial projects for children, among them a recent book/CD set for Kindermusik, as well as various best-selling children’s software titles, such as The Three Grouchketeers, Elmo Through the Looking Glass, Sesame Street Music Maker, and Elmo’s Adventures in Grouchland.
-Ms. Rosenberg may be reached by e-mail atNancy_Rosenberg@brown.edu.
+A prolific composer of music for theater, Ms. Rosenberg’s credits include five full length musicals, and twelve musical plays for children, including The Sun’s Musicians, a winner of the Kennedy Center’s New Visions/New Voices awards in children’s theater.
+In addition to her musical work in and around the theater, she has served as composer, sound designer, arranger, and producer on numerous commercial projects for children, among them a book/CD set for Kindermusik, as well as various best-selling children’s software titles, such as The Three Grouchketeers, Elmo Through the Looking Glass, Sesame Street Music Maker, and Elmo’s Adventures in Grouchland.
+Recent academic writings include the article, “Bach, Beck, and Bjork Walk into a Bar: Approaching Popular Music Harmony in the Traditional Music Theory Classroom,” (The Journal of Music Theory Pedagogy, Vol. 27, 2015), and “Integrating Popular Music into the Music Theory Classroom: Rhythm and Meter (in Pop Culture Pedagogy in the Music Classroom, ed.
+Nicole Biamonte, Scarecrow Press, 2010).
+Ms. Rosenberg may be reached by e-mail at [email protected].